-“In the beginning Cosmo and I decided that if we could find the musicians that could capture the sound and recreate what the music was about, we’d do it,” recalls Stu.
+As udiscovermusic.com recently commented, it is the “rhythm section, Doug Clifford’s drums and Stu Cook’s bass that is a hallmark of Creedence Clearwater Revival.”
+Rest assured, the boys did not take assembling the rest of the new group’s players lightly.
+“In the beginning, Cosmo and I decided that if we could find the musicians that could capture the sound and recreate what the music was about, we’d do it,” recalls Stu.
 As fans around the world can attest, Stu and Cosmo found the right players.
-Lead singer/rhythm guitar player John Tristao, a powerful tenor with the energy to power songs, initially rose to prominence as lead singer for the band People when their hit “I Love You” bulleted into the top ten.
-The newest touring member of Creedence Clearwater Revisited is lead guitarist Kurt Griffey.
-As a guitarist, song writer, producer and performer, Griffey has recorded and toured with musicians including members of the Eagles, Foreigner, the Moody Blues, Wings, Lynyrd Skynryd, Santana and Journey.
-Talented multi-instrumentalist Steve Gunner rounds out the group.
-As Cosmo puts it, “Gun provides live all the overdubs that were on the records.
-He plays keyboard, acoustic guitar, percussion, harmonica and sings the high harmonies.”
+Lead singer/rhythm guitar player, John Tristao, a powerful tenor with energy and charm that motors the classic songs, initially rose to prominence as lead singer for the band People when their hit “I Love You” bulleted into the top ten.
+The newest touring member of Creedence Clearwater Revisited is lead guitarist, Kurt Griffey.
+As a guitarist, song writer, producer and performer, Griffey has recorded and toured with notable groups including members of the Eagles, Foreigner, the Moody Blues, Wings, Lynyrd Skynryd, Santana and Journey.
+Talented multi-instrumentalist, Steve Gunner, rounds out the group.
+As Cosmo puts it, “Gunn provides live all the overdubs that were on the records—keyboard, acoustic guitar, percussion, harmonica and the high harmonies.”

 “I went to see Creedence Clearwater Revisited and I have to say, the band is kicking ass.” ~Goldmine

 |January 22, 2016||Okeechobee, Florida (Brighton Casino – Bingo Hall)|

 |January 23, 2016||Orange Park, Florida (Thrasher-Horne Center for the Arts)|